nopeless/human-gonadal-sex-determination/README.md

 Well, I was talking to one of the researchers and they said it took 2 hours to run a certain section of the program and I said I can do it under a minute so heres that

+Also somehow I couldn't get the exact original results but the ratio is close enough so I guess its fine

 # How to run

 Prepare precomputed binary file